Where to Stay in Malaga First Time: Best Areas

 Downtown Malaga is where you can find one of the most famous beaches in the region, Playa La Malagueta.
 Being located right in the center of Malaga and being near numerous amenities such as bars and shops, this is a beautiful and convenient beach for all to enjoy and relax.

-If you stay in Málaga Centro, don’t forget to check out El Palo, just a few minutes’ drive by car from Centro Málaga to the east.
+Don’t forget to check out El Palo, just a few minutes’ drive by car from Centro Málaga to the east.
 This area has beautiful beaches, a great place for the family to relax, swim or just wander around the promenade.

 The accommodation also varies from great value, boutique hotels to high-end luxury hotels so there is something to fit all budgets.
-The Centro is home to some of the best hotel in the whole Malaga.

 🔍MORE HOTELS IN CENTRO

-Calle Marqués de Larios, famous shopping street
+Calle Marqués de Larios

 Calle Larios is named after the Larios family.
 At the end of the street between the intersection between Alameda Principal and Calle Larios, you will find the Monumento Marqués De Larios, which is a monument dedicated to Manuel Domingo Larios y Larios.